2022 Bulgarian parliamentary election

 Early parliamentary elections were held in Bulgaria on 2 October 2022 to elect members of the 48th National Assembly.
 The snap election was called after the fall of the Petkov Government, a four-party coalition, in June 2022.
 This was the fourth parliamentary election since 2021, an unprecedented situation in Bulgarian history, the previous elections being the April, July, and November 2021 elections.

 As in the previous snap elections, no party secured a majority.
-The GERB-SDS won a plurality of 67 seats and was assigned the task by President Rumen Radev of forming a government, but their efforts failed.
-The president shortly after granted the We Continue the Change party and later the BSP for Bulgaria coalition a mandate to form a government, but both were unsuccessful.
-As a result, President Radev scheduled another parliamentary election, the fifth in two years, to take place on 2 April 2023.
+The GERB–SDS alliance emerged as the largest bloc with 67 seats and was assigned the task of forming a government by President Rumen Radev, but their efforts failed.
+Radev then granted the We Continue the Change party and later the BSP for Bulgaria coalition a mandate to form a government, but both were unsuccessful.
+As a result, Radev scheduled another parliamentary election, the fifth in two years, to take place on 2 April 2023.

+Turnout was at 39%, the lowest since 1990.

 Background

 The 2021 Bulgarian general election in November saw We Continue the Change (PP) achieve a surprise victory, receiving 25% of the vote.
-Led by Kiril Petkov and Asen Vasilev, the PP formed a coalition government with BSP for Bulgaria (BSPzB), There Is Such a People (ITN) and Democratic Bulgaria (DB).
+Led by Kiril Petkov and Assen Vassilev, the PP formed a coalition government with BSP for Bulgaria (BSPzB), There Is Such a People (ITN) and Democratic Bulgaria (DB).
 This broke the deadlock that had arisen as a result of the previous two parliamentary elections, after which no party was able to form a government.

 On 8 June 2022, ITN withdrew from the government, citing disagreements over the state budget, fiscal policy and the lifting of Bulgaria's veto on opening EU accession talks with North Macedonia.
 On 22 June, the government was defeated in a no confidence vote tabled by GERB and supported by DPS, ITN and Revival.